 A private loan consolidation is only an option if you refinance your debt.
 In the private market, lenders might be willing to compete for your loans, and you can get a good deal if you have good credit.
 Since credit scores change over time, you might be able to do better now if you’ve been making payments on time for years, your credit score should be rising, granting you access to better interest rates.

 Refinancing can help you simplify, but it’s really about saving money.
 If you can get a lower interest rate (or some other advantage), you’ll be in a better position.
 Again, it’s possible to stretch out your repayment over future years—every time you refinance, you start the repayment process over—but that can cost you over the long term.
 To see how this works, get familiar with loan amortization, which is the process of paying down loans.

 When you refinance, you’ll either end up with a fixed or variable rate loan.
-Make sure to understand how the rate works, and what will happen if interest rates change — will your monthly payments go up someday?
+Make sure to understand how the rate works.
+If interest rates change, will your monthly payments go up someday?

 Dealing With Other Debt

 While you’re refinancing, you might be tempted to include other types of debt into your new loan (auto, credit card, or personal loans, for example).
 Although it would simplify things, this generally cannot be done with a student loan.
 However, there are other types of loans that can handle different types of debt.

-Personal loans can be used for anything you want.
+Personal loans can be used for anything.
 That means you could use a personal loan to refinance your student debt, a credit card or two, and your auto loan.
-Of course, this only makes sense if you’re truly going to save money (and avoid racking up debt again once you free up those lines of credit).
+This only makes sense if you’re truly going to save money.
+Avoid racking up debt again once you free up those lines of credit.

 Should You Consolidate or Refinance?

-Consolidating your federal loans separately (using a federal consolidation loan and handling private loans separately) gives you the simplicity of one monthly payment, and you’ll get a fixed rate so that you always know what your payment will be.
+Consolidating your federal loans separately (using a federal consolidation loan and handling private loans separately) gives you the simplicity of one monthly payment, and you’ll get a fixed rate so you always know what your payment will be.